 How to Research Stocks and Choose Good Investments

 Researching stocks that you're thinking of investing in can be overwhelming and intimidating when you're new to the process.
-But researching stocks and investments isn't as difficult as it seems at first glance—at least when you understand how to read financial statements.
+But researching stocks and investments isn't as difficult as it might seem at first glance.
+The key is to understand how to read financial statements.

 How to Start Researching Stocks

-You most likely wouldn't make a major investment in a product—like a car, for example—without first doing some research on your preferred model and its closest competitors.
-You shouldn't invest in stocks without knowing something about the business, either.
+Most likely, you wouldn't make a major investment in a product—say, a car—without first doing some research on your preferred model and its closest competitors.
+The same applies to stocks.
+You shouldn't invest in stocks without knowing something about the other companies in the industry.

 Reading a Company's Annual Report

 Reading an annual report is the key to being able to value a company.
-With a little bit of practice, you can learn how to look at the numbers and see what appears to really be going on within the company.
+With a little bit of practice, you can learn how to look at the numbers and see what appears to be going on within the company.
 Concepts such as accounting goodwill, depreciation, and diluted shares outstanding will begin to make sense.
-Learn how to read a balance sheet and how to read an income statement

 One of the most successful stock-picking and investment methods in history is value investing.

 The value investing approach—either in its pure or modified form—was started by the famous Benjamin Graham.
 Read up on his seven investment secrets before you get started.
 His approach has allowed many investors to amass fortunes in the hundreds of millions or even tens of billions of dollars, including Warren Buffett, John Templeton, Peter Lynch, Charlie Munger, Bill Ruane, Eddie Lampert, Lou Simpson, and the guys at Tweedy Browne and Company.

 You're ready to begin purchasing stocks after you've done your research, which includes an understanding of the difference between a market order and a limit order, and a few basics about options, shorts, margins, and other stock-buying concepts.
 Find out the types of trades you can place at your broker as well.